c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 ### Added

-1. Match-style variant of the `switch` statement, allows each `case` to hold an expression to test.
+1. Match-style variant of the switch statement, which allows each case to hold an expression to test.
-2. Switching over type with `typeid`.
+2. Switching over types with `typeid`, which supports both compile-time and run-time type information (though less for run-time).
 3. `asm` blocks for inline assembly.
 4. `nextcase` to fallthrough to the next case.
-5. `nextcase <expr>` to jump to the case with the expression value (this may be an expression evaluated at runtime).
+5. `nextcase <expr>` to jump to the case with the expression value.
+This may be an expression evaluated at runtime.
 6. `nextcase default` to jump to the `default` clause.
 7. Labelled `while`/`do`/`for`/`foreach` to use with `break` `nextcase` and `continue`.
 8. `foreach` to iterate over arrays, vectors, slices and user-defined containers using operator overloading.